 Graduate courses are intended to give the student the in-depth knowledge necessary for working at the forefront of chemical research.
-Students must complete a minimum of 20 credits of formal courses within the first two years of graduate study.
-Note that this credit total does not include Chemistry Seminar (CHEM 511, 1 credit) and First-Year Graduate Workshop (CHEM 585, 1 credit), which are required courses for all first-year students for the fall and spring semesters (see below for details).
-The courses may be any combination of graduate-level (4XX) courses, as long as the courses selected provide an appropriate background for completion of their intended research project.
+Students must complete a minimum of 24 credits of coursework within their first two years of graduate study order to qualify for an en passant MS degree (please refer to the University policy for full details).
+In Chemistry, this means that students complete a minimum of 20 credits of formal courses plus two semesters of Chemistry Seminar (CHEM 511, 1 credit) and one semester of First-Year Graduate Workshop (CHEM 585, 2 credits), which are required courses for all first-year students for the fall and spring semesters (see below for details).
+The formal courses may be any combination of graduate-level (4XX) courses, as long as the courses selected provide an appropriate background for completion of their intended research project.
 Courses from other departments (e.g., physics, optics, biology, biochemistry, pharmacology, chemical engineering) may be included with the permission of the Chair of Graduate Studies.
 A student should not ordinarily exceed 12 credit hours total of courses in other departments.

-Students with prior graduate experience may use their prior courses toward the course requirement only if they received an 4.0/4.0 or equivalent grade at the other institution.
-Grades below an 4.0/4.0 indicate that the student would benefit from further study of the material.
+Students with prior graduate experience may use up to four course credits from their previous institution toward the course requirement.
+This equates to the reduction of a single course requirement for the graduate degree at the University of Rochester.
+Important: Students may only request transfer credits if they received a 4.0/4.0 or equivalent grade; grades below an 4.0/4.0 indicate that the student would benefit from further study of the material.
 Because courses are not necessarily equivalent at different schools, a syllabus from the previous course needs to be submitted to the Graduate Studies Committee before reduction in the course requirements can be considered.
+The Graduate Studies Committee also requests the student provide a one-paragraph summary of the material covered in the course, and how it relates to the required coursework they would like to skip.